The good parts (4 out of 5)

 The visual effects definitely help to immerse you in the moments of intense action and help to keep the atmosphere tense in moments when the action happens to slow for a few moments.
 Grenade explosions create nice visual distortions that look amazing in slow motion, bullets leave a trail in the air you can see, or your flashlight flickers and you find yourself surrounded by ghostly figures that give you a quick jolt of adrenalin.

-The sounds in the game
+The sounds in the game (4 out of 5)

 The sound effects were very good, with creaks and groans that inspire the imagination, the sound of somebody pounding on piano keys, inhuman atrocities releasing ear-rending and confusing screams as they attack you, and even sound effects that become slightly dulled and slow nicely during the slowed down combat sequences.